User Guide

 Let us take a look at another example:

-, the command keyed in could look like radd p/[VALID_PHONE_NUM] n/John p/ Tom
+If NAME_STRING = John p/ Tom, the command keyed in could look like radd p/[VALID_PHONE_NUM] n/John p/ Tom

 (Remember that prefix order does not matter.)